juewuer/ddt2/CONTRIBUTING.md

 ## Building

-PRs to `ddt` are always built by Travis-CI on Python 2 and 3.
+PRs to `ddt2` are always built by Travis-CI on Python 2 and 3.

-If you want to build `ddt` locally, the simplest way is to use `tox`:
+If you want to build `ddt2` locally, the simplest way is to use `tox`:

 ```
 pip install tox